 The computing platform described in section 5.2 has been used.

 The memory consumption was measured using the UNIX time command, giving the memory peak consumption.
-The memory required for encoding one GOP in RA configuration of a single sequence of each CfP constrained set at QP=32 has been measured.
+The memory required for encoding 4 GOPs in RA configuration of a single sequence of each CfP constrained set at QP=32 has been measured.